 Check out assignments and activities designed for Scratch appropriate for elementary, middle , and high school.
 Please note that all of the Scratch sample programs for these activities were created for the Birdbrain Robot Server; this sample code cannot be used on a Chromebook.

 - Loops with just Finch command blocks seem to run just once instead of looping.
 Add a non Finch/Hummingbird block into the loop to make the loop work (a good dummy block is a "Wait 0").

 - In Mac OS 10.9/10.10 the sensor values may update very slowly.
 This is caused by App Nap putting the BirdBrain Robot Server to sleep, make sure you have the latest version of the software and follow the instructions in the Installation section for disabling App Nap.

-- In Mac/Linux, if both Finch and Hummingbird are plugged in, you may see a 5-10 second delay after you try closing the server, and you may get an error message on close.
+- In Mac, if both Finch and Hummingbird are plugged in, you may see a 5-10 second delay after you try closing the server, and you may get an error message on close.

-- In Mac/Linux, occasionally the application will not quit when you try to close the window - end the process with force quit in mac, or kill in linux.
+- In Mac, occasionally the application will not quit when you try to close the window - end the process with force quit.

 - If the robot seems to stop responding for any reason, there is no need to close Scratch.
 Close the BirdBrain Robot Server application instead and re-open it.

 - If the "Open Scratch" button on the BirdBrain Robot Server does not open Scratch, or opens Scratch without the Finch blocks loaded, you can load the Finch extension file manually.